 In the end we worked on some 450 shots, for which I put together a temporary consortium of post production companies in Europe.
-It would take a small book to explain everything, but suffice it to say that we discussed many different scenes with Giuseppe at the table and then realised them on set.

 Many of the scenes were particularly fascinating, and one of the most inspiring was, without a doubt, the piano dance.
 In this scene, Tim Roth sees his trumpet player friend suffering from seasickness because the Virginian is in the middle of a violent Atlantic storm.
 Tim Roth suggests to his friend to take the brakes off the piano and come and sit with him.
 The trumpet player, played by Pruitt Taylor Vince, says the idea is madness, but eventually allows himself to be convinced.

 Thus begins one of Giuseppe's many brilliant creative ideas, the grand piano dancing to the rhythm of the stormy ocean, and our trumpet player friend gradually feels better, even sipping a bottle of champagne grabbed from a passing table.